Roasted buckwheat tea. It has a mild toasted flavor. It contains a large amount of the antioxidant lutin. Naturally no caffeine.

 100g £8.00 :

-This organic barley tea has been gently roasted in an iron pot at a low temperature to enhance its mild flavor.
+This barley tea has been gently roasted at a low temperature to enhance its mild flavor and aroma.
+It results in a tea with pale golden colour.
+Organic.
 Naturally no caffeine.

 How to prepare in a small teapot : 10g (1 tbsp) 100℃ 5mins

-To prepare: steep 25g of Mugi Cha in 1 litre of boiling water for 10 minutes then strain into another jug to cool.
-Refrigerate.
+To prepare in a pan: steep 25g of Mugi Cha in 1 litre of boiling water for 10 minutes then strain into another jug.
+Can be drunk chilled or hot.

 100g £6.00 :

-Organic Sannen Bancha is mainly the stem, (70%) and the leaves, (30%) of the tea plant which has been picked only after three years.
+This Sannen Bancha is mainly the stem, (70%) and the leaves, (30%) of the tea plant which has been picked only after three years.
 It is then slowly roasted over a wood burning fire.
 After which it is rested for over 6 months.
 This tea has a deep smoky flavor.
+Organic.
+Very low caffeine.

 How to prepare in a small teapot : 6g (1 tbsp) 100℃ 1min